Manon Gauthier: City councillor

 Gauthier was a star candidate for Denis Coderre's party in the 2013 Montreal municipal election.
 During the campaign, Coderre described Gauthier as one of the "pillars" of his party and promised that she would receive the culture portfolio in his administration.
 Coderre was successful in the mayoral contest, and Gauthier won a narrow victory in the race for councillor in the Verdun division of Champlain–L'Île-des-Sœurs.

 On November 18, 2013, Coderre appointed Gauthier to his executive committee with responsibility for culture, heritage, and design, the Space for Life, and the status of women.
 By virtue of her position on city council, Gauthier also serves a member of the Verdun borough council.

 Gauthier announced in the summer of 2014 that Montreal would cut off its annual funding to the Montreal World Film Festival.
 She was quoted as saying that "various requirements were not met" following "countless discussions with the Festival's leadership."
 She further noted that public funds were at risk of being used to pay off the organization's debts, saying, "We are here to support creators, not creditors."

 In December 2014, in her capacity as executive member responsible for Space for Life, Gauthier joined with representatives of Paris's National Museum of Natural History and Quebec City's Musée de la civilisation to sign a "Declaration on Biosphere Ethics," intended to cultivate "greater awareness and engagement on the part of their partners, employees and audiences with respect to geological, biological and cultural diversity."

 In 2017, Gauthier led a three-day trade delegation to Los Angeles to promote Montreal's film industry.

 She has championed an effort to name more of Montreal's streets, parks, and municipal buildings after prominent women, noting a strong gender imbalance in the existing names.

+In 2018, she was a candidate for the Coalition Avenir Québec in Maurice-Richard, but lost.